lsst-dm/panda_lsst_io/src/index.rst

 Support channels
 ================

-The primary source of support is the Slack channel: #rubinobs-panda.
+The primary source of support is the Slack channel: #rubinobs-panda-support.